Trump calls Clinton 'liar' for Islamic State recruiting claim

 "Donald Trump is in essence aiding and abetting the enemy with his comments.
 He's making things worse, not better.
 There's no denying that," he said.

-(Additional reporting by Mark Hosenball; Editing by Andy Sullivan, Mary Milliken and Alan Crosby)
+(Additional reporting by Mark Hosenball; Editing by Andy Sullivan, Mary Milliken, Alan Crosby and Dan Grebler)